 1. Banana leaves are a rich source of natural antioxidants such as polyphenols.
 Polyphenols helps fight against free radicals which are responsible for several diseases.
 Food when served on the banana leaves absorbs the polyphenols, which then assimilates into the body upon consumption.
 These antioxidants help fight free radicals thus, preventing several lifestyle diseases, ageing and certain types of cancers.

-2. Banana leaves also possess anti-bacterial properties which possibly kill the germs in food.
+2. Banana leaves is also said to possess anti-bacterial properties, which possibly kills the germs in food.

-3. The chemical Epigallocatechin gallate (EGCG) makes banana leaves anti-fungal, antioxidant, and antibacterial.
+3. The chemical Epigallocatechin gallate (EGCG) – a poly phenolic molecules that help fight diabetes.
+EGCG also makes banana leaves anti-fungal, antioxidant, and antibacterial.

 4. The antioxidant contents of banana leaves help in cleansing the blood and in boosting the immunity.